Tbrennan6/IcelandicNow/blog/2024-09-25_ten-beginner-mistakes.md

 ## 2. No supine/sagnbót
-In a similar vein as #10, this common mistake is an exception when chaining verbs.
+In a similar vein to #10, this common mistake is an exception when chaining verbs.

 When you are using *að geta* or *að hafa* as chaining verbs, the verb that immediately follows it needs to be in the **supine** form.
 In Icelandic, this form is known as the **sagnbót**.
-Many beginners do not know about these forms or that they are required after these previously mentioned verbs and use a normal or bare infinitive instead.
+Many beginners do not know about these forms or that they are required after the previously mentioned verbs, and use a normal or bare infinitive instead.

 <font color="red">
 Example 1: Ég get **að gera** það!\